sandeepmvd18/Python-Automation-Scripts/Email-Automation-Scripts/readme.md

 Once the script is executed, it will send an email to the specified recipient with the subject and message provided in the script.

 ## Support
-For any issues or questions, please open an issue in the [issue tracker](https://github.com/sandeepmvd18/Python-Automation-Scripts.git/issues).
+For any issues or questions, please open an issue.